scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Homology/070-movingFromSequence.rst.txt

 modeling are the *template* structure and a sequence alignment including sequences of *target* and *template*.

-``NOTE before starting:`` We are going to use a *ChimeraX*-derived *Scipion* protocol for the first time in this tutorial (**chimerax-model from template**, Appendix :ref:`Model from template <app:modelFromTemplate>`).
+.. important:: before starting!!
+We are going to use a *ChimeraX*-derived *Scipion* protocol for the first time in this
+    tutorial (**chimerax-model from template**, Appendix :ref:`Model from template <app:modelFromTemplate>`).
 Remark that this use of *ChimeraX* is completely different from the use of *ChimeraX* as a visualization tool, as we have seen previously.
 By using the *ChimeraX* graphics window, opening it from the *Scipion* button *Analyze Results* we can observe protocol results but we CANNOT save anything in *Scipion*.
 However, using *ChimeraX* as a tool, as it is the case in *Scipion* *ChimeraX*-derived protocols, we can perform different tasks, taking advantage of the available *ChimeraX* tools and, finally, we CAN save the obtained results and the working session in *Scipion*.

 -  | Preparing your sequence alignment:
    | In addition to the ways to obtain the sequence alignment using *ChimeraX*,